Alessandro-Salerno/ASCIIPaint/README.md

 # ASCIIPaint
 ASCIIPaint is a small test of the asciiGL library.
-ASCIIPaint is currently only compatible with MS Windows due to missing features in the asciiGL Toolkit.

 # Setup
 Just compile `main.cpp` with a modern C++ Compiler and run the program.
-WARNING: ASCIIPaint is not compatible with legacy terminals, so cmd and PowerShell are unsupported, use the Windows Terminal instead!
+AsciiGL and ATK have recently been updated to better support legacy terminals and other operating systems.

 You can specify up to 4 commandline arguments:
 * Foreground color (unsigned 8-bit integer)